 Below: This is the view from Moody Road looking East over the Columbia river, taken in the summer, you can see the difference in colours and earthtones compared with an early season ride.

 If you are going to ride this in the summer, check the wind speed before planning your ride.
 Winds in The Dalles come from the NW and can be really brutal along some of the Oregon side roads.
+Winds of 20mph are not unusual and they suck when riding into them.

 Have a great ride.